-In order to avoid the risk of a positive evaluation of a product which emits larger quantities of non-assessable VOC, a limit is set for those VOC which cannot be identified or do not have an LCI value.
-This limit equals 10% of the permitted TVOC{spez28} value for the sum of such substances.
-A product meets the criteria when the sum of such VOC determined at concentrations $\geq 5 \ \mu g/m^3$ does not exceed 0.1 mg/m3.
+In order to avoid a building product being classified as harmless even though it emits larger quantities of non-assessable VOC, a limit is set for those VOC which cannot be identified or do not have an LCI value.
+This limit equals 10% of the permitted TVOCspez28 value for the sum of such substances.
+A building product meets the criteria when the sum of such VOC determined at concentrations $\geq 5~\mu g/m^3$ does not exceed 0.1 mg/m3.
 Higher concentrations result in rejection.